petdrischev/5_lang_frequency/README.md

 # Frequency Analysis of Words

-Module return fisrt ten most frequences words which occures in text.
+Module return  on console fisrt ten most frequences words which occures in text.

 # How use